-All known utilities such as water, sewer, electric, and telecommunication facilities and infrastructure that occur within Segment 8 and where they are crossed by the Project are indicated on the Plan and Profile Drawings in Appendix C. The Overland Co-Located Utility Summation Matrix Table in Appendix R summarizes the utility crossings for Segment 8.
-The procedures that will be followed to minimize impacts on any utilities that may be crossed by Segment 8 are described in the sections below.
+All utilities such as water, sewer, electric, telecommunication, etc. facilities and infrastructure that occur within Segment 6 and where they are crossed by the Project are indicated on the Plan and Profile Drawings in Appendix C. The Overland Co-Located Utility Summation Matrix Table in Appendix R summarizes the utility crossings for Segment 6.
+The procedures that will be followed to minimize impacts on any utilities that may be crossed by Segment 6 are described in the sections below.